In the first quarter of 2020, PCC will release version 8.15 of our electronic charting and practice management software to all PCC users.

 PCC 8.15 automatically syncs authentication between PCC EHR and the Practice Management window.
 Your practice can use PCC EHR’s User Administration tool to manage user accounts for all PCC products.

-When you enable or disable an account, adjust a Full Name, or change a password, the changes will affect all of PCC’s products for the user, including the Practice Management window.
+When you enable or disable an account, adjust a Full Name, or change a password, the changes will affect all of PCC’s products for the user, including both Secure Connect access, PCC email accounts, and the Practice Management window.

-When you create a new user account, PCC EHR will automatically create and sync the authentication needed for PCC’s Practice Management window.
+When you create a new user account, PCC EHR will automatically create accounts and sync the authentications that each user needs.

 The new “one stop shopping” for user account administration in PCC 8.15 will save time and reduce username and password problems, especially for your staff who access both PCC EHR and the advanced billing tools found in the Practice Management window.